 - Castle Ring, Rorrington 359m, SO315006.
 A good hillort, slightly higher than nearby Rorrington Hill and together forming an interesting area to explore.

 - Helmeth Hill 344m, SO469938.
 This accessible small wooded hill near Church Stretton is owned by the Woodland Trust and has waymarked paths.

-- Clunbury Hill 270m, SO 444818.
-There is no public access to the top of Clunbury Hill, but the paths up its slopes offer lovely views over the lower Clun valley.
+- Clunbury Hill (North top) 270m, SO378804.
+The bridleway goes to the lower north top of Clunbury Hill, which offers lovely views over the lower Clun valley.

 Download a map showing hills listed above

 The Shropshire Hills AONB contains most of the high ground in Shropshire.
 Some lower but lovely hills are found in other parts of the county however, notably the limestone hills around Oswestry, the sandstone hills of North Shropshire such as Grinshill and Nesscliffe, and hills close to Shrewsbury such as Haughmond and Lyth Hill.

 To the west, the Shropshire Hills AONB bounds with the rolling hills of mid Wales.
 Corndon (513m) is very close, in fact more than half encircled by Shropshire and prominent from the Stiperstones, with its smaller neighbour Roundton just to the south.
 Beacon Hill (547m) south of the Teme Valley is a larger expanse of moorland, while to the north the Breiddens rise steeply above the Shrewsbury – Welshpool road.